Tiiiger/bert_score/journal/rescale_baseline.md

 Clearly, the rescaling produces a more readable output.
 Occationally, some of the similarity entries will become negative after rescaling but they won't affect BERTScore results because the rescaling is done after BERTScore is computed.

-We package this feature into our library.
+We package this feature into our library (>=0.3.0).
 Here's an example on how to use it (note that the language needs to be specified in order to use this feature):
 ```python
 out = bert_score.score(
     cands, refs,